When China Rules the World

 When China Rules the World: The End of the Western World and the Birth of a New Global Order is a book by British journalist and scholar Martin Jacques.
 It was released in 2009.
 Jacques refers to the estimates on China's economic superiority, such as made by Goldman Sachs, and concludes that China's future economic strength will heavily alter the political and cultural landscape of the future world.
 The book was originally released in the UK under the subtitle "The Rise of the Middle Kingdom and the End of the Western World".

-In 2014 it was republished in a "greatly expanded and fully updated" edition.
+In 2012 it was republished in a "greatly expanded and fully updated" second edition.

 Synopsis

 For over two hundred years we have lived in a western-made world, one where the very notion of being modern was synonymous with being western.
 The book argues that the twenty-first century will be different: with the rise of increasingly powerful non-Western countries, the west will no longer be dominant and there will be many ways of being modern.
 In this new era of ‘contested modernity’ the central player will be China.

 Martin Jacques argues that far from becoming a western-style society, China will remain highly distinctive.
 It is already having a far-reaching and much-discussed economic impact, but its political and cultural influence, which has hitherto been greatly neglected, will be at least as significant.
 Continental in size and mentality, and accounting for one fifth of humanity, China is not even a conventional nation-state but a ‘civilization-state’ whose imperatives, priorities and values are quite different.
 As it rapidly reassumes its traditional place at the centre of East Asia, the old tributary system will resurface in a modern form, contemporary ideas of racial hierarchy will be redrawn and China’s ages-old sense of superiority will reassert itself.
 China’s rise signals the end of the global dominance of the west and the emergence of a world which it will come to shape in a host of different ways and which will become increasingly disconcerting and unfamiliar to those who live in the west.